THE INDEPENDENT VOTING SYSTEM

 - Each Choice is scored independently with the following procedure:

-Score for the Choice.
-This means that if more NO votes than YES votes are counted, the Choice has a negative Score.
+the Score for the Choice.
+If more NO votes than YES votes are counted, the Choice has a negative Score.

 - The Scores of the Choices are entered into the tally board.